cuappdev/volume-ios/README.md

 </plist>
 ```

-For AppDev members, the `Supporting/Keys.plist` file is pinned in the `#volume-ios` channel.
+AppDev members can access the `Supporting/Keys.plist` file via a pinned message in the `#volume-ios` channel.

 2. Volume uses GraphQL instead of a RESTful API, so you need a `schema.json`.
 Add it in the `Networking` group

+AppDev members can access the `schema.json` file in the `#volume-dev` channel.

+3. AppDev uses Firebase for event logging which requires a `GoogleService-Info.plist` file in the project.

+AppDev members can access the `GoogleService-Info.plist` file via a pinned message in the `#volume-ios` channel.
+Place the file in the `Volume/` directory.

-3. Finally, you need to generate `API.swift`.
+4. Finally, you need to generate `API.swift`.
 The Apollo iOS pod offers a build run script to do this.
 Go to the Volume target Build Phases and click the pluss to add a new Run Script Phase.
 Name it something like "Generate Apollo GraphQL API", and paste in the following script.
 When you build, Xcode will autogenerate `API.swift` if one of the query or mutation `.graphql` files has changed.

 ```bash
 SCRIPT_PATH="${PODS_ROOT}/Apollo/scripts"